GregorBiswanger/CrossPlatformBlogCom/_posts/2017-01-27-visual-studio-code-nodejs-with-typescript-and-debugging.md

 	<a href="/images/02/vscode-select-a-task-runner-typescript.jpg"><img src="/images/02/vscode-select-a-task-runner-typescript.jpg" alt="Visual Studio Code - Select a task runner"></a>
 </figure>

 A new directory is created with `.vscode` and a tasks.json file is created.
 The pleasant thing about this template is that all relevant settings are already stored.
-So we can close this file and call the build process again with `[Ctrl] + [b]`.
+So we can close this file and call the build process again with `[Ctrl] + [Shift] + [b]`.
 Left below we can see a rotating character and in File Explorer we can see two new files for our TypeScript file.
 One is the generated JavaScript file and the other is the  SourceMap file which is required for debugging.

 ## Debug the Node.js application
 There are different ways to run the application.
 One way is to start from the terminal using `node index.js`, regardless of Visual Studio Code.
 The only bad thing is, we have no debugging comfort here.
 Therefore we use the second option: We press the `[F5]` key within Visual Studio Code to debug.
 Again, Visual Studio Code does not know what exactly it should run.
 We select `node.js`.